-Here is a list of my working paper projects, some more nascent than others.
+Here is a list of some of my published and working paper projects, some more nascent than others.
+Drafts available upon request.

 Captive Market: Accountability and State Prison Privatization.
 Oxford University Press.
 2022.

 Clark, Tom, Elisha Cohen, Adam Glynn, Michael Leo Owens, Anna Gunderson, and Kaylyn Jackson Schiff. ``Are Police Racially Biased in the Decision to Shoot?"
 Conditionally accepted at The Journal of Politics.

 Gunderson, Anna and Huber, Laura.
 2022. ``Blue First and Foremost: Female Descriptive Representation, Rape, and the Justice Gap."
 Online at Perspectives on Politics: 1-16.

 Gunderson, Anna.
 2022. ``Descriptive Representation and Prosecutorial Discretion: Race, Sex, and Carceral Disparities."
 Online at American Politics Research.